mksample/1800_BBY27/README.md

-├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, the log-in page ├── main.html                # main HTML file, the landing page after log-in or user set-up ├── content.html             # test display for note content (not used in final app) ├── newfolder.html           # test display for new folder (not used in final app) ├── newnote.html             # test display for new note (not used in final app) ├── reminder.html            # test display for setting a reminder (not used in final app) ├── test.html                # test display for note content (not used in final app) └── README.md                # the readme file for this project
+├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, the log-in page ├── main.html                # main HTML file, the landing page after log-in or user set-up └── README.md                # the readme file for this project

 It has the following subfolders and files: